Las Plumas High School: Student demographics

 The 2014–2015 student population was broken down as follows: 4% American Indian, 10% Asian (mostly Hmong), 24% Hispanic, 1% Black, .1% Filipino, and 53% White.
 The ratio of males/females was 51%/49%, and the graduation rate was 89.96%.
 For that school year the school had 80 classroom teachers, and the ratio of teachers to students was 24:1.

 School programs

 The Link Crew program connects upperclassmen with freshmen students.
 Link Leaders help freshmen improve student study skills and beneficial academic habits.
 Activities including tailgate parties and movie nights help freshmen to become more involved in high school life.

-The Safe School Ambassadors are students trained to identify potential problems on campus dealing with bullying and mistreatment.

-Conflict Managers are students who have been trained to act as neutral third parties to help settle disputes between other students.
+The Safe School Ambassadors are students who were trained to identify potential problems on campus dealing with bullying and mistreatment.
+This draws from the theory and practice of restorative justice and in particular the method of peer mediators.
+Similarly, Conflict Managers were students students who have been trained to act as neutral third parties to help settle disputes between other students.

 On Respect Days, up to 100 students are taken out of class for the day and placed together in groups of mixed races, genders, and social affiliations to promote respect for others who are different.
 Las Plumas High School has not observed Respect Days since the 2008 school year, but may hold more in the future.